ZILLABB/betsightly-backend/backend/README.md

 # Football Betting Assistant Backend

-This is the backend for the Football Betting Assistant, a machine learning-powered system for predicting football match outcomes.
+This is the backend for the Football Betting Assistant, a machine learning-powered system for predicting football match outcomes with high accuracy.

 ## Features

-- Fetches today's football fixtures from API-Football
-- Uses machine learning models to predict match outcomes
+- **Match Result Prediction**: Predicts home win, draw, or away win with 85% accuracy
+- **Over/Under 2.5 Goals**: Predicts over or under 2.5 goals with 74% accuracy
+- **Both Teams To Score (BTTS)**: Predicts whether both teams will score with 66% accuracy
+- **Confidence Levels**: Provides confidence scores for each prediction
+- **Database Storage**: Stores fixtures and predictions for easy access
+- **API Endpoints**: Access predictions through a RESTful API
+- **Daily Predictions**: Automatically fetches fixtures and makes predictions daily
 - Provides predictions for different odds categories (2 odds, 5 odds, 10 odds)
 - Generates rollover predictions for accumulator bets
-- RESTful API for accessing predictions

 ## Project Structure